Access at United Airlines

 Special meals require a minimum of 24 hours advance notice, however we appreciate as much advance notice as possible.

 Safety requirements apply to the carriage of persons with a disability and their mobility equipment and may vary by aircraft and route.
-For further information on safety requirements applicable to your flight, you can call United's 24-hour Accessibility Desk at 1-800-228-2744 within the United States or Canada, or from elsewhere call United's Customer Contact Center and ask to be connected to the Accessibility Desk.
+For further information on safety requirements applicable to your flight, you can call United's 24-hour Accessibility Desk at 1-800-228-2744 within the United States or Canada, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.

 Assistance and complaints

 You can request wheelchair assistance and other assistance when booking on united.com.
-If you have questions or who wish to arrange for assistance should call United's 24-hour Accessibility Desk at 1-800-228-2744 within the United States or Canada, or from elsewhere call United's Customer Contact Center and ask to be connected to the Accessibility Desk.
+If you have questions or need to arrange for further assistance, call United's 24-hour Accessibility Desk at 1-800-228-2744 within the United States or Canada, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.
 Your request for assistance will be entered in your reservation as a special service request.

 Check-in closes a certain amount of time before departure, and this timing varies by airport and by domestic versus international flights.
 Learn more on the Airport Processing Times page.

-Persons with a disability who have a complaint or comment regarding their travel experience should call 1-800-228-2744 from the United States or Canada, or from elsewhere call United's Customer Contact Center and ask to be connected to the Accessibility Desk.
+Persons with a disability who have a complaint or comment regarding their travel experience should call 1-800-228-2744 from the United States or Canada, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.